HariAgus/PomodoroComposeDekstop/README.md

 - Setting the time speed
 - Stop and pause buttons
 - Theme that adapts to the type of pomodoro

+## Contributions
+    We greatly appreciate contributions from everyone.
+Here are the ways to contribute

+1. Fork this repository.
+2. Create a new feature or fix a bug in a new branch.
+3. Submit a pull request with a clear description of the changes you're making.

 ## License